aryiyer/missedCalls/README.md

 This script was made to be implemented as part of a larger set of code, the array will be used to send follow-up messages to unattended calls.

+This script will not work as I have censored sensitive data!